MicrosoftDocs/win32/desktop-src/ETW/pagefault-typegroup1.md

 ---
-description: This class is the event type class for page fault events.
+description: PageFault_TypeGroup1 class - This class is the event type class for page fault events.
 The following syntax is simplified from MOF code. ms.assetid: 59cb1091-af21-4fe6-87b8-17a262cc4467
 title: PageFault_TypeGroup1 class
 ms.topic: reference